icst2021satool/subsumption-experiment/README.md

 6. For Collections, the first buggy version is 25b.
 So the same steps above should be repeated but with version 25b.

-7. Weka file are already presented in github and in the cloned directory.
+7. Weka files are already presented in github repository and in the cloned directory.

 The following scripts and programs should be run from the ``scripts`` directory.